 Dab Herb Make-Up

 From natural foundation and beyond, every product uses only food-grade, certified organic, cruelty-free, and vegan ingredients.
 They’re also palm oil free (including free from palm oil derivatives).
+Ingredients are sourced from fair trade certified farmers and suppliers making them one of the best zero-waste mascara brands.

 Dab Herb ships their products plastic-free, and they reuse their own suppliers’ shipping materials for larger orders.
-Back in the office, any printing they do is on recycled materials.

 My Personal Review of Dab Herb’s Powder Mascara Set: